 - 1. Trial court contractual agreements must only be executed by authorized court employees acting within the scope and authorization level (dollar amount) of their official duties. - 2.
 The trial court should not allow any contractor to begin work without a fully executed (signed by both parties) contract.
 In addition, the contractor should provide all applicable insurance and bonding documentation to the court prior to beginning work. - 3.
-The trial court's files must contain an original, fully executed copy of every contract it enters into, including any amendments.

-4. Contract files must be retained according to the requirements established in Policy No. FIN 12.01 Record Retention.
+The trial court's files must contain an original or electronic (refer to Policy No. FIN 2.01 Financial Management, Section 6.4(2)), fully executed copy of every contract it enters into, including any amendments. - 4.
+Contract files must be retained according to the requirements established in Policy No. FIN 12.01 Record Retention.